Librarika/manual/docs/cataloging.md

 # Cataloging

 Cataloging books / items in **Librarika** platform is very easy.
-We have tried our level best to keep the interface simplified, so that our librarians can spent more time with daily library activities instead of being working with complex cataloging tools.
+We have tried our level best to keep the interface simplified, so that our librarians can spent more time with their daily duties instead of working with complex cataloging tools.

 Our simplified cataloing interface enables novice user or people with very limited experience to manage their library perfectly.
-This makes **Librarika** a suitable platform for schools, small colleges, corporate offices, personal libraries where dedicated skilled librarians are not always available.
+This makes **Librarika** a suitable platform for schools, small colleges, corporate offices, NGOs, personal libraries where dedicated skilled librarians are not always available.

 ## Basics

 **Librarika** organizes books under two logical entities: Media and Media Copies.
-When a new book is added to a library, master book information is added once as `Media` entity, we also call this as title or title entity.
-Other related info is added to the `Media Copy` entity with reference to the main `Media` entity.
-Then when another copy book of same book is added, only a new `Media Copy` entity is added with reference to the previous `Media Entity`.
+When a new book is added to a library, master book information is added once as `Media` entity, we also call this as title or title record.
+Other related info is added to the `Media Copy` entity with reference to the parent `Media` entity.
+Then when another copy book of the same book is added, only a new `Media Copy` entity is created with reference to the previous parent `Media Entity`.

 ##### Media entity